 job-uuid (uri(45))

 This REQUIRED Job Status attribute specifies a globally unique identifier for the Job, which is used for tracking Jobs over a long period of time.
 The value MUST be a 45-octet "urn:uuid" URI [RFC4122].
-The Printer generates the globally unique identifier when it creates the Job object in response to a Job Creation Request.
+The Printer generates the globally unique identifier when it creates the Job object in response to a Job Creation Operation.
 A Client MUST NOT use this attribute as the target in IPP Job requests.
 If a Printer receives an operation request supplying this attribute, then the Printer MUST reject the operation and return the 'client-error-bad-request' status code.
 A Printer MAY use the value of this attribute as a Job identifier for other protocol bindings.

 Printer Description Attributes